krevlorn/slack-export-history/README.md

+*NOTE: This repo was forked from margaritageleta/slack-export-history.git*

 # Export DM conversations from Slack
 To do so, follow two steps:

 ## (1) Clone this repo
-`git clone git@github.com:margaritageleta/slack-export-history.git`
+`git clone git@github.com:krevlorn/slack-export-history.git`

 ## (2) Create a Slack App
 Go to https://api.slack.com/apps and go straight to `Create New App`.
 Choose your Workspace and press `Create App`.
 Then, click on your app and go to `Add features and functionality` -> `Permissions` -> `Scopes` and add the following scopes in `User Token Scopes` (be careful, `User Token Scopes` NOT `Bot Token Scopes`):